 Leading zeros will be added to all the numbers.
 If you select a cell containing these numbers and look at the formula bar, you will see that the underlying value in the formula bar remains unchanged.

-So, using this method you will display all 6 digits and the leading zeros will automatically be added to numbers containing less than 6 digits.
+So, using this method, you will display all 6-digit and the leading zeros will automatically be added to numbers containing less than 6 digits.
 Also, the value will still be a number and will not be converted to a text string.

 Bryan